TheF1rstPancake/Kvasir/docs/backend.rst

     Given a set of search parameters for a payer, retrieval all checkouts from the middleware that match those search parameters.

-    :form email:   the email of the payer that we are searching for
+    :<json email:   the email of the payer that we are searching for

 Credit Card Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~